Anne Nisbet: Family businesses are at the heart of our communities – philanthropy should start there

 Family businesses have strong, deep and rich ties to their local community.
-As families start thinking about philanthropy, they should consider supporting their local community causes and charities before looking elsewhere, argue Andrew Nisbet and Anne Nisbet
+As families start thinking about philanthropy, they should consider supporting their local community causes and charities before looking elsewhere, argues Anne Nisbet

 As family business owners, we’re strong advocates of family-run enterprises.
 Family businesses think, invest and innovate for the long term and are not swayed by short-term profits.